The Stretch Armstrong Aluminum Dip Molds/ Mandrels

 A first look at the only existing proof of a Stretch Armstrong Woman.
 Did this mold ever become the finished figure? or did it stop here.
 Either way, this great and one of a kind mold is proof that the idea did make it past the drawing board.

 You guessed it! .
 The 1992 Cap Toys Stretch Armstrong Mold!
 Cap Toys brought the Stretch Armstrong back in 1992 and slapped a comical Blond Haired giant toothed head on it to become the new Stretch Armstrong.
-I have seen only about about 20 of these mandrels to date and none in the last 2 years.
-I have only 2 of these molds left and am selling only one of them.
-Please email me if you are intersted. they are very heavy and solid Aluminum and very very cool.
+I have seen only about about 10 of these mandrels to date.
+They are very heavy, solid Aluminum and very very cool.

 Made of a very odd Rubber exterior layered over a more solid interior at the head and neck only as to secure the bolt for mounting to the rail.
 This mold is actually somewhat flexible.
 This mega rare one of a kind piece is the exact same shape as the Stretch Mask Figure but with more detail.You can see the white talc powder in the etched areas that resemble featherlike qualities.
 Could this be a revised Mask mold?
-Actually this is the Drastic Elastic Stretch Figure mold from Justoys. the Draastic Elastic line of stretches consists of 2 stretch figures,The Xtendinator shown here and his enemy Xpando Commando.
+Actually this is the Drastic Elastic Stretch Figure mold from Justoys. the Draastic Elastic line of stretches consists of 2 stretch figures,The Xtendinator shown here and his enemy Xpando Commando.believe it or not this old is in fact the same mold as the Stretch Mask but it has simply been revised with different detail,however the shape is identicle.
 This is one of the several molds I just purchased from the employee that actually dipped them back in the day.The Factory recently closed and all the dip molds were scrapped.
 This mold surely is one of kind.You can see this actual stretch figure on the Mego 40 page 2 and Value Guide Page 5.

 This is how the Dip molds looked as they were lowered into the magical liquid latex.
 This is the actual dip rail the molds were mounted to at the head flange with bolts.
 Pretty awsome!